mikecormier/ConSplice/README.md

 ### Installing ConSplice

-*Conda is required in order to install ConSplice requirements.*
+**Conda is required in order to install ConSplice requirements**

 If not already installed, we suggest using [miniconda](https://conda.io/en/latest/miniconda.html)

 Although not required, the easiest way to install the ConSplice CLI is using conda.

-Install using conda.
+**Install using conda**:
 (The example below will create a new conda environment, activate the environment, and install the ConSplice CLI into that environment)

 ```
     ## Create a ConSplice conda environment